 Danny’s two-sentence negotiation script

-Danny: So I say typically all I say it’s like two sentences, kinda run-on sentences, but still two sentences.
+Danny: So I say typically all I say it’s two sentences, kinda run-on sentences, but still two sentences.
 I just say, “Hey, I know this is all clearance.
 I know you’re trying to get rid of it.
 I would love to help you out and take it all off your hands.
 I just have to know how far are you able to come down on it.”

 When we do that, what we do is we’re reminding them, “Hey, you want to get rid of this.
 This is all stuff that you are pushing out the door right now.”
 You know, frame that into their mind.
 Let them know, you know, they are already trying to take a hit.
 They just want out, right?